hwdsl2/docker-mcp-gateway/README.md

 Docker image to run a self-hosted [MCP](https://modelcontextprotocol.io/) (Model Context Protocol) gateway, providing authenticated access to multiple MCP tool servers over HTTP from a single endpoint.
 Powered by [MCPHub](https://github.com/samanhappy/mcphub) with Caddy auth proxy.
 Designed to be simple and secure by default.

+> 📘 **New book:** [The Self-Hosted AI Builder’s Guide](https://books2read.com/aiguide?store=amazon) — learn how to deploy this service as part of a complete, secure-by-default private AI stack.

 **Features:**

 - **Secure by default** — all API requests require a Bearer token (auto-generated on first start)